deepcodesoln/tango/README.md

    [コア2.3k v3](https://anacreondjt.gitlab.io/docs/coredeck/), itself a modified
    version of [core6000](https://core6000.neocities.org/); adjusted definitions, formatting, removed images and audio
+1. [population\_decrease.csv](./lists/population_decrease.csv): a list of vocabulary
+   relating to the phenomenon of population decrease
 1. [real\_estate\_housing.csv](./lists/real_estate_housing.csv): a list of vocabulary
    relating to real estate, housing, renting, etc.; includes casual terms and formal terms you would find in things like contracts